-The PCEP's Risk lead re-ran the Monte Carlo Cost Risk model in April 2023 in keeping with the quarterly schedule established with the CMB members.
-Monte Carlo analysis was conducted on the 67 risks appearing on the March 31, 2023, risk register.
-Cost of risk, to a probability of 65% (P65) is \$23.2 million, a 31% decrease from the \$30.5 million calculated in January 2023.
+The PCEP's Risk lead re-ran the Monte Carlo Cost Risk model in July 2023 in keeping with the quarterly schedule established with the Change Management Board (CMB) members.
+Monte Carlo analysis was conducted on the risks appearing on the July 21, 2023, risk register.
+Cost of risk, to a probability of 65% (P65) is \$20.7 million, a slight decrease from the \$23.2 million calculated in April 2023.

-A Monte Carlo schedule risk analysis was also conducted using the Integrated Master Schedule with a data date of January 1, 2023.
+A Monte Carlo schedule risk analysis was also conducted using the Integrated Master Schedule with a data date of July 1, 2023.
 The risk modeling determined that the Final Acceptance Date would be September 8, 2024, at a 65% confidence level.
-This compares to the August 8, 2024 date in the current forecast.
+This compares to the July 30, 2024, date in the current forecast.
 The JPB's summary concluded that the program schedule contains sufficient contingency if all mitigation measures can be realized with BBII.

-The forecast remaining cost contingency on June 30, 2023, was \$57.4 million, a substantial decline from the \$79.5 million balance on March 31, 2023.
+The forecast remaining cost contingency on July 31, 2023, was \$50.6 million, a further decline from the \$57.4 million balance on June 30, 2023.
 The contingency drawdown associated with the BBII contract continues at a modest pace.

-➤ PMOC Observation: The PMOC is pleased that the cost of risk continues to decline, and also that schedule risk has now been analyzed using the JPB's newly constructed IMS.
+PMOC Observation: The PMOC is pleased that the cost of risk continues to decline, and that schedule risk has now been analyzed using the JPB's newly constructed IMS.
 The modest projected delay to the final acceptance date appears to be well within the currently available schedule contingency.